 - running a series of major conferences that become an established part of the physics research community

 - embedding public engagement activities that make a tangible difference to the way children and the public connect with physics in a meaningful and lasting way

 Making a nomination

 We recognise that our members contribute to the IOP in many different ways and we do not have a set of criteria for making a nomination.
-You should make your case for a nomination using the guidance in the nomination form.

 About Major CES Phillips

 Major CES Phillips was one of the founders of the Institute of Physics and was Honorary Treasurer from 1929 to 1945.
 He was a pioneer in medical physics and also served as President of the British Institute of Radiology from 1930 to 1931, and as Honorary Secretary of the Royal Institution.

 - Professor Julian Jones OBE